-When we place a wire which carries the electric current in the magnetic field, each of moving electrons (which comprise the current) will experience the Lorentz force (see our Lorentz force calculator for more details).
-It means that this wire will start moving if there is no other strong enough force which can stop it, for example a friction force.
-Such condition may be met when the wire is hanging vertically in the air.
+When we place a wire that carries the electric current in the magnetic field, each of the moving electrons (which comprise the current) will experience the Lorentz force (see our Lorentz force calculator for more details).
+It means that this wire will start moving if there is no other strong enough force that can stop it, for example, a friction force.
+Such a condition may be met when the wire hangs vertically in the air.

 Magnetic force on straight current-carrying wire equation

 Making use of some mathematical tricks to avoid using cross products, we can simplify the formula.
-The formula that lets you calculate the strength of magnetic force acting on the straight current-carrying wire is simple:
+The formula that lets you calculate the strength of magnetic force acting on the straight current-carrying wire is simply:

 advanced mode if you want to change this angle too.
 From this formula, you can see that if the directions of the current and magnetic field are parallel (), the resulting force is zero.
 On the other hand, the highest possible electromagnetic force is achievable when those directions are perpendicular ().